Make an image that, when physically printed and bent into a cylinder, looks like a reference image.

 dmax is half the required height of the output.

-When alphaMax is very close to zero, alphaMax=sin(alphaMax), so dmax=hmax, so there is no distortion.
+When alphaMax is very close to zero (because the pipe radius is much larger than the image), alphaMax=sin(alphaMax), so dmax=hmax, so there is no distortion.

 The inputs to the script are the input image and the value of alphaMax.
 Instead of alphaMax, from which the script calculates r, the script could take r as an input from which to calculate alphaMax.